Hagtronics/statistics-scripts/general-statistics-python/readme.md

 You fill out the GUI starting at the upper left corner and work down.

-Press the "Import Data File" button and navigate to where your .CSV data file is.
+Press the "Import Data File" button and navigate to where your .CSV data file is located.

 Once a valid file is read, then the plots will automatically appear, analyzed to the
 default +/- 3.0 Sigma Limits.